 - Make recommendations to the employer and the workers for the improvement of the occupational health and safety, and the occupational environment of workers

-- Make recommendations to the employer on educational programs promoting the health and safety of workers and compliance with Part 3 of the Workers Compensation Act and the regulations, and to monitor their effectiveness
+- Make recommendations to the employer on educational programs promoting the health and safety of workers and compliance with the OHS provisions of the Workers Compensation Act and the regulations, and to monitor their effectiveness

 - Advise the employer on programs and policies required under the regulations for the workplace, and to monitor their effectiveness

 - Advise the employer on proposed changes to the workplace, including significant proposed changes to equipment and machinery, or the work processes that may affect the health or safety of workers

 - Ensure that incident investigations and regular inspections are carried out as required

 - Participate in inspections, investigations and inquiries as provided in the OHS provisions of the Workers Compensation Act and Part 3 of the Regulation